ch4mpy/spring-addons/spring-addons-starter-rest/README.md

               oauth2:
                 # authorize outgoing requests with the Bearer token in the security (possible only in a resource server app)
                 forward-bearer: true
+          # this exposes a bean named "biduleClientBuilder" (mind the "expose-builder: true" below)
           bidule-client:
             base-url: http://localhost:${bidule-api-port}
+            # expose the RestClient.Builder instead of an already built RestClient
+            expose-builder: true
             authorization:
               oauth2:
                 # authorize outgoing requests with a Bearer obtained using an OAuth2 client registration